The EFTA Court Renders Judgment in Landmark Public Procurement Case

 Simonsen Vogt Wiig Press

 Simonsen Vogt Wiig and lead counsel Anders Thue represented Fosen-Linjen AS (a ferry operator) against AtB AS before the EFTA Court.
 AtB organises the public transportation in one of the Norwegian counties.
-In its judgment delivered on 31 October 2017 (in Case E-16/16), the EFTA Court replied to questions referred to it by the Frostating Court of Appeal (Frostating lagmannsrett).
+In its judgment delivered earlier this year (in Case E-16/16), the EFTA Court replied to questions referred to it by the Frostating Court of Appeal (Frostating lagmannsrett).
 In its decision, the EFTA Court concludes that a simple breach of public procurement law is, in itself, sufficient to trigger the liability of the contracting authority to compensate the person harmed for the damage incurred, provided that the other conditions for the award of damages are met.
 This includes, in particular, the condition of a causal link.

 "The judgment is a landmark case because the EFTA Court has now concluded that a simple violation of procurement law is enough for awarding damages under the EU’s Remedies Directive", lead counsel Anders Thue comments.
 "This judgment will surely spark a lot of comments in the public procurement legal community, because national courts in many jurisdictions until now have applied a different more stringent doctrine", says co-counsel Jan Magne Juuhl-Langseth.